Site-Fan/Site-Fan.github.io/content/posts/CS205_My_FileSys.md

   - Number of args: 2
     - The 1st argument is the path of the source file/directory
     - The 2nd argument is the path of the destination, when it ends with `/`, meaning moving source under this destination directory.
+  - We guarantee that the testcases will not move the working directory or its parent directories.
 - `rm`
   - Remove (unlink) the FILE(s).
   - Number of args: 1 or 2